RahulSDeshpande/tyriar.github.io/_posts/2014-02-23-a-gentle-introduction-to-git.md

 ## Branching

-A repository can contain many *branches*, the first of which is the *master* branch which is typically where the first commit of the project would be.
-A branch is basically another copy of the repository within the repository itself.
+A repository can contain many *branches*, the first of which is the *master* branch that is typically where the first commit of the project will be.
+A branch is basically an independant version of the project code within the repository itself.
 This allows a developer to work on a large feature on the branch `find-command` which can be paused at any time by returning to the `master` branch.

 {% include post-image.html class="center-aligned" alt="Two branches being branced off of and merged into master" src="/images/2014/02/23/branches.svg" %}